Spatiotemporal Graph Learning with Direct Volumetric Information Passing and Feature Enhancement: Conclusion

 \section{Conclusion}

-In this paper, we proposed an end-to-end graph-based framework (namely, CeGNN) to learn the complex spatiotemporal dynamics by utilizing the local information, CeGNN predicts future long-term unobserved states and addresses the over-smoothness problem in GNNs.
-Firstly, the learnable cell attribution in CellMPNN block captures the spatial dependency of regional features, upgrading the local aggregation scheme from the first order to a higher order.
+In this paper, we proposed an end-to-end graph-based framework (namely, CeFeGNN) to learn the complex spatiotemporal dynamics.
+By utilizing the regional information, CeFeGNN predicts future long-term unobserved states and addresses the over-smoothness problem in GNNs.
+Firstly, the learnable cell attribution in CE block captures the spatial dependency of regional features, upgrading the local aggregation scheme from the first order to a higher order.
 Secondly, the FE block enriches the node features, maintaining strong representational power even after multiple rounds of aggregation.
-The effectiveness of CeGNN has been proven through results on various datasets.

-Although CeGNN achieves superior performance on extensive experiments, there are several directions for future work, including that (1) pushing our model to learn on a finer mesh with more complex boundary conditions, and (2) further exploring the potential of cell attribution to learn higher-order information in a more refined way, rather than the rough handling in our article.
+The superior performance of our model has been demonstrated by extensive experiments.
+The theoretical analysis (see Section \ref{Methodology}, Appendix Section \ref{Proofs}) and experimental validation (see Section \ref{Experiments}, Appendix Section \ref{Supplementary Details of Experiments}) differentiate our approach from existing models.
+Although CeFeGNN achieves superior performance on extensive experiments, there are several directions for future work, including that (1) pushing our model to learn on a finer mesh with more complex boundary conditions, and (2) further exploring the potential of geometric information to learn higher-order attributions in a more refined way, rather than the rough handling in our article.
 We attempt to accomplish these goals in our future research work.

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{table}}